NCTEAR 2026 Conference

 - 100-150 word abstract

-Proposals should be clearly written and not more than 800 words in length (not including references).
+Proposals should be clearly written and no more than 800 words in length (excluding references).

-We invite proposals for sessions that employ formats other than those listed above (e.g., performances, visual or multimodal representations, immersive theater, installations, etc.).
-Alternative format sessions should be designed for no longer than 90-minute sessions.
+We invite proposals for sessions using formats other than those above (e.g., performances, visual or multimodal representations, immersive theater, installations, etc.).
+These sessions should last no longer than 90 minutes.

 Proposals for alternative format sessions should include the following: